2008 Summer Olympics cauldron: Li Ning

 Chinese Gymnast and entrepreneur Li Ning (born March 10, 1963) was selected to light the Cauldron for the games of the XXIX Olympiad.
 Li is one of China's most decorated Olympic Athletes, winning 6 Olympic medals, including 3 Gold at the 1984 Olympics in Los Angeles.
 He won a further 11 medals at the Artistic Gymnastics World Championships across the 1980s.
 Over his career Li has won over 106 gold medals across numerous events and competitions.
 His events were men's floor exercise, men's pommel horse, men's rings, men's vault, and Team all-round.
 Li retired from sporting competitions in 1988, after competing at the 1988 Seoul Olympics.

 Following his gymnastics career, Li became a successful entrepreneur, founding Li-Ning Company Limited in 1990, which sells footwear and sporting apparel.
-He remains the company's CEO, and according to Hurun Report's China Rich list, this has enabled him to amass a net worth of RMB5billion (approx..
-US$700 million) making him one of China's richest people.
+He remains the company's CEO, and according to Hurun Report's China Rich list, this has enabled him to amass a net worth of RMB5billion (approx. US$700 million) making him one of China's richest people.

 In 2000, Li Ning was inducted into the International Gymnastics Hall of Fame, becoming the first Chinese national to achieve that honour.

 Li was the last of 8 torch bearers for the opening ceremony of the Beijing Olympics on August 8, 2008, and the one chosen to light the cauldron.
-In his role, he was lifted into the air on wires and preceded to do a lap around the brim of the stadium.
+In his role, he was lifted into the air on wires and then a lap around the brim of the stadium.
 Li mimed running in slow motion, and a projection of an unfurling scroll was projected in front of him, on which was displayed images of the torch relay for the 129 days leading up to the Games.
 When he reached the cauldron, Li lit a long fuse, sending a wall of flame searing up along the spiralling edge of the cauldron.

 Li Ning was praised for his role in the Games Opening Ceremony, with Chinese Media describing the event as a moment when China's national achievements and ambitions won acceptance on a world stage.
 Liu Qi, head of the Beijing Organising Committee for the Olympic Games called the spectacle a "dazzling historic moment".

 Li's net worth increased an estimated US$30 million the night of the games, due to a rise in the share price of his eponymous sporting brand thanks to exposure from the ceremony.